 The Company has issued Series Seed, Series Seed-1, Series Seed-2 and Series Seed-3 convertible preferred stock (collectively referred to as "Preferred Stock").
-As of December 31, 2022, the Company's certificate of incorporation, as amended and restated, authorized the Company to issue a total of 10,090,150 shares of Preferred Stock, of which 4,008,079 shares were designated as Series Seed Preferred Stock, 3,037,227 shares were designated as Series Seed-1 Preferred Stock, 2,599,497 shares were designated as Series Seed-2 Preferred Stock and 445,437 shares were designated as Series Seed-3 Preferred Stock.
-The Preferred Stock has a par value of \$0.00001 per share.
+As of December 31, 2022, the Company's certificate of incorporation, as amended and restated, authorized the Company to issue a total of 10,090,150 shares of Preferred Stock, of which 4,008,079 shares were designated as Series Seed-1 Preferred Stock, 2,599,497 shares were designated as Series Seed-2 Preferred Stock and 445,437 shares were designated as Series Seed-3 Preferred Stock.